migvidal/alba-website/content/english/about/_index.md

 Fast forward to 2023, and __I have translated over 40 films and TV shows into Spanish__.
 In 2018, __I won an ATRAE award for Best Subtitled TV Show__ for my translation of RuPaul’s Drag Race.

 Besides freelance translation, I have also worked as an in-house __Linguistic QA specialist for companies such as Electronic Arts and Deluxe Media__.
 I also collaborate with film festivals as a subtitle technician.

+## Why work with me?
+>But Alba, isn’t ChatGPT just as good as a human translator these days?
+Isn’t the proofreading function in Word enough?
+Why should I hire a professional?

+Translation:
+>But Alba, doesn’t McDonald’s sell cheaper food?
+Why would I go to a Michelin star restaurant, then?

+They are both, in fact, acceptable options.
+But the choice depends on what you are hoping to achieve by translating your product and how far you’d like it to go.
+Are you trying to grow your brand by translating your website?
+Submit your short film to a festival?
+Do you need subtitling for the deaf that really makes media accessible and actually helps its users rather than frustrate them?
+Then, you want to work with a professional who understands not only the source and target cultures, but also what your goals are, and who helps you get there through translation.